-Your feet are more than likely your biggest chance for success and your worst enemy in leading to a complete failure on your thru hike while also being the most overlooked.
+Your feet are more than likely your biggest chance for success and your worst enemy in leading to a complete failure on your thru-hike while also being the most overlooked.

 You want to focus on working out and building up the skin and ligament strength within your foot as it will be getting an incredibly large workout consistently walking over uneven surfaces.

-You can work on this foot toughening and ligament strength on any sand you can find, the deeper and long the better to help push and work through building up those feet to be durable for the long haul.
+You can work on this foot toughening and ligament strength on any sand you can find, the deeper and longer the better to help push and work through building up those feet to be durable for the long haul.

 One of the most important things for any hikers is to have a strong cardiovascular system, you will need your heart pumping hard but being able to recover fast.

 You want to work on building up your body to the rigors of the work to come, for many this will be a consistent workout of hiking on weekends along with mid-week workouts on a treadmill.